-The full-screen image is inverted and projected over a semi spherical mirror mounted on the ceiling and centered on the projector.
-As a result, the spherical image is reflected over a semi spherical screen of synthetic fabric mounted in the ceiling or on a support and also centered on the spherical mirror.
+The full-screen image is inverted and projected over a semi spherical mirror mounted on the ceiling and centred on the projector.
+As a result, the spherical image is reflected over a semi spherical screen of synthetic fabric mounted in the ceiling or on a support and also centred on the spherical mirror.
 The minimum diameter of the HIS is 16' for 8' of height, allowing up to 4 users in the space.
 The projected spherical image is subsequently corrected, and the user can see all around her/him in a normal perspective, in real-time, while drawing with the digital pen.
-To sketch all the surrounding space, the user can move around the two sides of the rectangular table and sketch both hemispheres (Front & Back) (Figures 2 and 4).
+To sketch all the surrounding space, the user can move around the two sides of the rectangular table and sketch both hemispheres (Front and Back) (Figures 2 and 4).

-6.2.
-Immersive Model Making
+6.2 Immersive Model Making

-In order have improved model making and the hybrid modeling technique combined with sketches during ideation, we use a small high definition camera (1080i) for better image resolution and a small mirror-ball as a spherical panoramic lens.
-The camera is attached vertically to the table's edge and the mirror-ball is centered in front of its lens.
+In order to have improved model making and the hybrid modelling technique combined with sketches during ideation, we use a small high definition camera (1080i) for better image resolution and a small mirror-ball as a spherical panoramic lens.
+The camera is attached vertically to the table's edge and the mirror-ball is cantered in front of its lens.
 As simple as the immersive projection system discussed earlier, this apparatus is now used not as output but as input.
 The camera captures a deformed spherical panoramic image reflected by the mirror-ball placed at eye level of the scaled physical model.
 The real-time monitored HD image is then displayed by the same laptop to the immersive projection system.
 In this way, as users move and modify the scaled model, they can see a normal scale immersive projection of the model all around them.
-In order to solve contrast problems, the model is sometimes placed in a small scene placed on the table, controlling color background and lighting (Figure 5).
+In order to solve contrast problems, the model is sometimes placed in a small scene placed on the table, controlling colour background and lighting (Figure 5).

-Figure 5: Immersive model making in action - Captured image - Spherical sketch over the image.
+Figure 4 Immersive sketching in action - Spherical graphical template - Spherical sketch